-- Unlike his father Ahaz who had been an evil king, King Hezekiah was a good king who destroyed all the places of idol worship in Judah. - One time when Hezekiah got very sick and almost died, he earnestly prayed that God would spare his life.
-God healed him and allowed him to live 15 more years. - As a sign to Hezekiah that this would happen, God did a miracle and caused time to move backwards. - God also answered Hezekiah's prayer to save his people from King Sennacherib of Assyria, who was attacking them.
+- Unlike his father Ahaz, who had been an evil king, King Hezekiah was a good king who destroyed all the places of idol worship in Judah. - One time when Hezekiah became very sick and almost died, he earnestly prayed that God would spare his life.
+God healed him and allowed him to live 15 more years. - As a sign to Hezekiah that this would happen, God performed a miracle and caused the sun to move backwards in the sky. - God also answered Hezekiah's prayer to save his people from King Sennacherib of Assyria, who was attacking them.

-(See also: Ahaz, Assyria, Assyrian, Assyrian Empire, idol, idolatrous, Judah, Sennacherib)
+(See also: Ahaz, Assyria, false god, Judah, Sennacherib)